-As of July 28, 2021 the water quality at the Swim Reservoir AND the wading area near the children's playground in Lithia Park do not meet State of Oregon criteria for safety.
+As of September 8, 2021 the water quality at the wading area near the children's playground in Lithia Park does not meet State of Oregon criteria for safety.
 The water at the swim reservoir in Lithia Park does meet the State's criteria for safety.

 Ashland Creek meanders through Lithia Park.
 Water quality in Ashland Creek varies, due to many factors in our watershed.
 The City of Ashland monitors E. coli levels weekly, May through October.
 We share these results by changing the status of the water samples, which is either GREEN or RED.